aj1thkr1sh/stylq-bower/stylq/readme.md

   ```

   ## Using Variables
-  User assign block to declare and assign vairables
+  Use assign block to declare and assign vairables

   ## Syntax
   ```